spatial-ews/spatialwarnings/cran-comments.md

 Dear CRAN maintainers,

-This is a minor update to the spatialwarnings package with minor improvements, along with a few bug fixes.
+This is an incremental update to the spatialwarnings package with a few improvements, along with a few bug fixes.
+This package version should also fix NOTEs appearing on the CRAN test page (minor errors in the formatting of documentation).

-This release should fix the problem with leftovers 'assert()s' raised by Prof. Brian Ripley.
-Thanks for pointing those out, I thought they were stripped from CRAN package builds.
+Please note that my email has changed from <a.a.h.genin@uu.nl> to
+<alexandre.genin@sete.cnrs.fr>, as I have been changing institutions.
+I no longer
+have access to my last email.

 Thanks,

 Alexandre Génin

 ## Test environments